john-kanel/church-music-scheduler/STRIPE_FINAL_REPORT.md

 - ✅ Professional user experience
 - ✅ Scalable architecture

-Just update that one environment variable and you'll have a world-class 30-day trial system ready for your church music scheduler launch!
+Just update that one environment variable and you'll have a world-class 30-day trial system ready for your Church Music Pro launch!